 If you’re looking for an up-to-date map of coverage, take a look at our 5G coverage map to see if there’s availability in your area.

 It’s important to note that AT&T’s network isn’t as large as T-Mobile’s 5G network or Verizon 5G.
 Again, if you’re anywhere near a populated area, you should still get coverage, but outside of major cities, you may not.
-That’s likely to change over time — AT&T is rapidly expanding its
+That’s likely to change over time — AT&T is rapidly expanding its 5G network, as all carriers are.
+Both its Sub-6 network and mmWave network should get a whole lot bigger over the coming year.

-Many downtown areas across the country offer
+Many downtown areas across the country offer 5G+ connectivity, however, your success in actually connecting to those networks may vary.

 On AT&T’s Sub-6 network, you should be able to achieve download speeds of a few hundred megabits per second, but some people may still get slower speeds, closer to what you’ll see on 4G.
 Again, this will likely get better over time as AT&T improves its network.
-AT&T says most customers are getting download speeds of around 400Mbps on the parts of its
+AT&T says most customers are getting download speeds of around 400Mbps on the parts of its 5G network that are already live.
+The company says it has observed speeds of up to 1.5Gbps — which is very impressive and lives up to what we expect to see from 5G eventually.

 AT&T 5G carrier plans